JoAnPZ19/Compilers-project/README.md

 Analyzer.py implements a full static type inference pass over the AST.
 It infers:

--int, double, string, bool, none
+- int, double, string, bool, none
--list[T], dict[K,V], tuple[...]
+- list[T], dict[K,V], tuple[...]
--Function parameter and return types
+- Function parameter and return types
--The type of expressions and variables (Work in progress) -Types across control flow
+- The type of expressions and variables (Work in progress)
+- Types across control flow
--A multi-scope symbol table with shadowing (Work in progress) -Type System Philosophy
+- A multi-scope symbol table with shadowing (Work in progress)
+- Type System Philosophy
--This project follows a minimal-string rule:
+- This project follows a minimal-string rule:
--Only literal "..." strings count as type string -Everything else defaults to numeric (double)
+- Only literal "..." strings count as type string
+- Everything else defaults to numeric (double)
--str(x) does not convert the function into a “string context” -If a function contains no string literals, the whole function becomes numerically typed
+- str(x) does not convert the function into a “string context”
+- If a function contains no string literals, the whole function becomes numerically typed

 This rule allows the C++ generator to produce clean, strongly-typed code without falling back to std::any.